Home » Posts tagged 'Mac'

 - Click on Join to join the network.

-You can use Parallels, VMWare, Bootcamp or VirtualBox to run Windows on your Mac.
-This tutorial was written for VirtualBox, since it’s free and you don’t have to reboot your computer to access Windows (with Bootcamp you choose which OS you want to load at startup).
+If you’re a Mac user, there’s no need to sell your Mac and get a Windows computer.
+You can use VirtualBox, Parallels or VMWare (links lead to academic versions) to run Windows on your Mac.
+This tutorial was written for VirtualBox, since it’s free and you don’t have to reboot your computer to access Windows (this is why I don’t recommend Bootcamp, since you lose access to your Mac files and software).

 - When you run VirtualBox for the first time, there will be no virtual machines (VMs) installed.